rbroek/objectiv.io/docs-playground/docs/tracking/api-reference/event-trackers/trackURLChange.md

 The definition of a `URL Change` is a fuzzy one at best and there are many different ways of tracking URL changes depending on architecture, used frameworks and requirements.

-[Browser Tracker](/tracking/core-concepts/tracker-architecture.md#browser-tracker) uses none of the above.
+In fact, [Browser Tracker](/tracking/core-concepts/tracker-architecture.md#browser-tracker) uses none of the above.
 Instead it relies on a [Mutation Observer](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver) in combination with some state.
 :::

 <br />